colinbut/sales-order-system/README.md

 The application is just a simplistic monolithic application built with several layers.
 In summary, back-end is written in Java which connects to a back-end in-memory relational database (HSQL).
 Can also connect to other relational databases (MySQL).
 Application is scafolded by Spring Framework.
 Model-View-Controller (MVC) architectural pattern is used to separate the front-end from the back-end.
 This is achieved by Spring Web MVC.
 This application would then be deployed on an embedded web container (Apache Tomcat).

+##### <a name="front-end"></a>Front End

+The front-end is plainly JSP with a bit of JSTL here and there.
+Dandelion Databases also used to implement tables in the UI.
+Basic CSS for styling.
+Bootstrap provides the front-end framework for this.

 ##### <a name="back-end"></a>Back End

 * The back-end is completely built using Java (Java  8 compiled)